MUSEUM GUIDE | CABANA TRAVEL | CABANA MAGAZINE

 "Cindy Chao’s Peony Brooch is an exceptional modern masterpiece featuring 3,150 rubies totalling 234 carats.
 The rubies, untreated and from Burma, are set in rich purple titanium with accents of dusty yellow enamel.

 "This one-of-a-kind brooch emerged from a private commission, the rubies sourced from an antique necklace, and took over ten years to complete.
-Each gemstone is meticulously arranged to form lifelike petals, creating the image of a peony—an imperial flower symbolizing good fortune and, for this client, intended to aid health.
+Each gemstone is meticulously arranged to form with the lifelike petals, creating the image of a peony—an imperial flower symbolizing good fortune and, for this client, intended to aid health.
 The Peony Brooch won Outstanding Exhibit at Masterpiece 2018, underscoring Cindy Chao’s vision and artistry."

 The Townshend Ring Collection - 154 gems bequeathed to the V&A by the Reverend Chauncy Hare Townshend, a cleric and poet